 It is the right of each and every child to be able to grow to adulthood in a safe and secure environment, which allows him or her to develop fully on every level.

-The Policy for Child Protection has a vital role to play in securing the well-being of each and every child.
+The Safeguarding Policy has a vital role to play in securing the well-being of each and every child.
 The staff and volunteers at ABC to read will support the welfare of the children by:

 - creating an environment which builds a child’s confidence and develops their feelings of self-worth.